mjbots/moteus/docs/reference/configuration.md

 The resistance of any attached motor NTC thermistor as measured at 25C in ohms.

+## `servo.fw.enable`

+If true, then operation above the base speed will be permitted.
+The controller will use negative D axis current to lower the effective Kv value, resulting in increased power dissipation when above the base speed.

+## `servo.fw.max_current_ratio`

+When operating in field weakening, the D axis current magnitude is limited to no more than this multiplied by `servo.max_current_A`.

 ## `aux[12].pins.X.mode`

 Selects what functionality will be used on the given pin.